Elham-Babaei/Netflix_Data_visualization/README.md

 ## Netflix Data Visualization

-A Data Visualization project done in a group.
+A Data Visualization project on Netflix data in which the Netflix colors are kept as much as possible.